JangoSteve/jQuery-EasyTabs/index.md

 a container `<div>`
 the container contains a collection (a `<ul>` by default) of links `<a>` the container also contains panel divs (for the tabbed content), each div has a unique id that matches the href property of a link in the tab collection
 Other than that, go nuts.
 The order of the elements does NOT matter.
 Your tabs could be before or after the panels.
 You can put non-tabbed content between the elements.
 You could even put the tabs inside one of the panels!
-It doesn’t matter.
+It doesn't matter.

 ## Styling Tabs and Content

 To style your tabs, you simply use your own CSS and stylesheet.
-Here’s some very basic styling to get you started:
+Here's some very basic styling to get you started:

 {% highlight css %}
 #tab-container ul { margin: 0; padding: 0; }